mindfulnessone/mindfulnessone.github.io/index2.md

 [![Instructor](/assets/spring1.jpg)](/about/)
 [Meet Instructor](/about/)<br>
-Katarina Tabi is a scientist, mindfulness teacher and foremost, a long-term mindfulness practitioner.
-She is a qualified MBSR teacher, trained by the University of Massachusetts Medical School.
+Katarina Tabi is a scientist and a qualified MBSR teacher, trained by the University of Massachusetts Medical School.

 </div>